Xilinx/Vitis-Tutorials/AI_Engine_Development/AIE/Design_Tutorials/06-fft2d_AIEvsHLS/AIE/README.md

                      = ( 565.698 / 0.70 ) MSPS/Watt
                      = 808.1413 MSPS/Watt
 ```
-A summary of performance per Watt for all variations is shown in the following table.
+The following table shows a summary of performance per Watt for all variations.

 ##### cint16 Design
 | Number of Instances | FFT Configuration     | Performance per Watt (in MSPS/Watt)  |
 |:----------------:|:------------------------:|:-----------------------------------: |